 Works with up to three students to improve their listening, speaking, reading and writing skills, either in-person or online.
 All materials supplied by the instructors.
 Training is provided each semester by skilled and experienced teachers and tutors.

-Works with students in a 1-1 setting online.
-Assist with helping students to work on the specific writing needs of the student, examples include writing resumes, cover letters, and emails.
-Students and coaches meet once a week based on the writing coach and the students availability.
+Work with students in a 1-1 setting online.
+Assist with helping students to work on their specific writing needs.
+Examples include writing resumes, cover letters, and emails.
+Students and coaches meet once a week based on their mutual availability.
 Coaches will also attend a weekly meeting with the program coordinator.

 Computer Literacy@ Work Instructor and Assistant